-Are you feeling those classic pregnancy symptoms?
-Nausea, sore breasts, bleeding gums, fatigue?
-You may be feeling excited, scared, happy, nervous, worried, confused—or all of the above at once.
-We understand!
-Becoming pregnant changes your life, forever.
+Are you feeling those classic pregnancy symptoms—nausea, sore breasts, bleeding gums, and fatigue?
+Or maybe you don’t feel any different physically, but mentally your emotions are racing—you’re excited, scared, happy, nervous, worried, confused, or all of the above at once.
+Whatever your experience, we understand!
+Becoming pregnant changes your life.
 You’re standing at the threshold of a new experience—and it’s a lot.

-Before you fill out that registry or start thinking about names, here are our tips for navigating the first few days and weeks of pregnancy, including how to more accurately test and how to prep the body and mind for a healthy, happy, and connected experience.
+Before you start that baby registry or make a list of names, here are our tips for navigating the first few days and weeks of pregnancy, including how to more accurately test and how to prep your body and mind for a healthy, happy, and connected experience.

 You may be wondering how you should care for your body if you’re pregnant.
 Should you book an appointment with a provider ASAP?
 Stop eating sushi?
-Double down on your prenatal?
+Double down on your prenatal vitamins?

-But there’s nothing else special you should do in terms of caring for your body at this point, she advises.
 “Enjoy your life!
 Eat good quality food if you’re not nauseous.
 Rest if you’re tired.
-Trust that your body is taking care of you in all sorts of ways.”
+Trust that your body is taking care of you in all sorts of ways,” Lubell says.

-It’s common to wonder when to initiate clinical care in pregnancy.
-Most obstetric providers, be they physicians or midwives, don’t begin prenatal visits until 8 or sometimes even 12 weeks of pregnancy.
-There are risk factors that may cause you to seek care earlier than this, including if you’ve previously had an ectopic pregnancy or used fertility treatments to become pregnant.
+It’s common to wonder when you should start going to the doctor when you get pregnant.
+Most obstetric providers, whether they’re physicians or midwives, don’t begin prenatal visits until 8 or sometimes even 12 weeks of pregnancy.
+However, there are risk factors that may cause you to seek care earlier than this, including if you’ve previously had an ectopic pregnancy or used fertility treatments to become pregnant.

 If you’re worried or anxious about your pregnancy, you may want to have an ultrasound.
 In general, an ultrasound will not show anything in the uterus until about 5.5 to 6 weeks gestation and a heartbeat will likely not be visible or audible until about 7 to 8 weeks.

-Having an ultrasound is not a necessary or routinely recommended clinical step in early pregnancy.
-Still, having one may be something you desire.
-Lubell’s take?
-“If you think having an ultrasound would be useful for your mental health, then it’s useful for the pregnancy.”
+Having an ultrasound is not a necessary or routinely recommended clinical step in early pregnancy, but Lubell says, “If you think having an ultrasound would be useful for your mental health, then it’s useful for the pregnancy.”

-Still, if you suspect a miscarriage or you start having symptoms like pain or bleeding, contact a medical provider.
+Still, if you suspect a miscarriage or you start having symptoms like pain or bleeding, contact a medical provider right away.

 Back to those swirling emotions—how can you support your emotional and mental health during the early days and weeks of pregnancy?

-Much of the worry and anxiety post-positive pregnancy test comes from the fundamental uncertainty of this time of life.
+Much of the worry and anxiety after that positive pregnancy test comes from the fundamental uncertainty of this time of life.
 There will always be some level of unknown to navigate in the first trimester, especially in the very beginning.
 There’s no sure way to know if your pregnancy will progress or how things will go.
 For many people, accepting that uncertainty is difficult and uncomfortable.

-Here at Expectful, we get it.
-Helping you navigate these feelings of worry and anxiety is kind of our speciality.
-That’s because meditation and mindfulness are some of the easiest—and most evidence-backed—ways to do so.
-A systematic review and meta-analysis in 2017 found that mindfulness-based interventions in pregnancy have varied benefits, including lower levels of stress, anxiety, and depression.
-Meditation can also support your sleep.
-In our app, we offer meditations that are specially created for the first trimester, including those that help you navigate uncertain moments, connect with your baby and yourself, and tap into self-love.
+Meditation can help you navigate these feelings of worry and anxiety.
+Meditation and mindfulness are some of the easiest—and most evidence-backed—ways to do so.
+A systematic review and meta-analysis in 2017 found that mindfulness-based interventions in pregnancy have varied benefits2 , including lower levels of stress, anxiety, and depression.
+Meditation can also support your sleep3 .
+Expectful offers meditations that are specially created for the first trimester, including those that help you navigate uncertain moments, connect with your baby and yourself, and tap into self-love.

 In addition to practicing mindfulness, you can care for yourself in ways that feel good for you.
 Rest and relax as much as you need to.
 Exercise if it feels right.
 Stay involved in the activities you enjoy.
 Talk to a therapist.
 Enjoy a healthy diet.
 Go about your life as normally as possible, especially before early pregnancy symptoms like nausea, fatigue, or frequent urination show up.
 (Note, though, that not everyone has these symptoms and that their absence does not mean anything about the viability of a pregnancy).

 “Treat yourself the way that you would treat your best friend.
-Try to avoid negative self-talk,” says Lubell.
+Try to avoid negative self-talk,” Lubell adds.

 Speaking of friends, it can be helpful for some people to choose a trusted friend to confide in during these first few weeks and months of growing a new human (especially if you don’t feel comfortable telling your wider community about your pregnancy until later).
-It could be someone who is already an experienced parent (which can come with useful “been there” style advice!) or anyone who truly sees and hears you.
+It could be your partner or someone who’s already an experienced parent (which can come with useful “been there”-style advice), or anyone who truly sees and hears you.

-Lubell agrees, “Telling your friends and your family (as long as you know that they will be able to be supportive to you) is really valuable.”
+Lubell agrees: “Telling your friends and your family—as long as you know that they will be able to be supportive of you—is really valuable.”